lucasrenan/blog/content/post/2017-02-21-letsencrypt-oauth-kubernetes.md

 ### Adding OAuth2 Protection

-It's relatively important to not expose your internal dashboards and services to the outside world without authentication, but [oauth2 proxy](https://github.com/bitly/oauth2_proxy) makes this super simple.
+It's relatively important to not expose your internal dashboards and services to the outside world without authentication, but <a rel="nofollow" href="https://github.com/bitly/oauth2_proxy">oauth2 proxy</a> makes this super simple.
 We like to run it inside the same Pod that manages our service deployment - for Kibana this means our deployment looks like